imclab/nyc-cityhall/config/cartodb/pgfuncs.md

 ```

 ** Sort by **

+has_historical_geo when TRUE, means that we can show a % change map. if it is false, only the raw value map is possible.

 Always works by the (full_green_percent - "Main value").
 I'll show you how to calculate the main value below.